technetscloud/patch-management/Readme.md

 ## Introduction

 #### Dependencies
-The module we are using is only supported from ansible 2.9 `python-apt` is required.
+- The module we are using is only supported from ansible 2.9
+- `python-apt` is required ar remote machines.

 >> This role currently support only Ubuntu. :cry: